Muhammadfaris/BigProject-QACilsy/ReadMe.md

 ## About Project ##

-This is a functional test of Cicle Website (staging phase) using Java, Selenium and Cucumber. including several features:
+This is a functional test (UI/Web, API) and non-functional test (Performance Test) of Cicle Website (staging phase).

+Using Java, Selenium and Cucumber.

+Including several features:

 * **Board**
 * **Group chat**
 * **Blast**.